Jacques-Théodore Saconney: A soldier and a scientist

-Jacques Theodore Saconney was educated at the prestigious High School Henry IV in Paris, France, and was admitted at "l'École Polytechnique", Paris, in 1895.
+Jacques-Théodore Saconney was educated at the prestigious High School Henry IV in Paris, France, and was admitted at "l'École Polytechnique", Paris, in 1895.

 In 1897, Saconney was appointed an officer in the French Army and he was assigned to the 4th regiment "du Génie" in Grenoble where he became a military balloonist.
 At first, one of his main interests lied in military observation and in kites.
 In 1902, Captain Saconney was successful in creating a kite system which was capable of carrying a camera that allowed the establishment of a precise mapping.

 In 1909, Théophile Bois and Jacques-Théodore Saconney published a scientific paper explaining the technical reasons why kites remained stable when flying in the air and providing scientific evidence explaining the equilibrium of such flying instruments.

 Also in 1909, a competition to determine the most suitable man lifting technique existent at that time was launched.
 The prize was won by Captain Madiot but he died shortly afterward in a flying accident.
-As Captain Madiot’s system was not fully developed, Captain Saconney’s man lifting system was adopted by the French nascent Army Air force.
+As Captain Madiot's system was not fully developed, Captain Saconney's man lifting system was adopted by the French nascent Army Air force.
 Saconney’s man lifting system contained a motorcar, trailer, and a winch that was driven by the car's engine.

 The system was also installed aboard the ship The Edgar Quinet in 1911.
 In November 1912, Saconney became head of the laboratory of meteorology and aerial photography of Chalais-Meudon.

 During World War I, he was in charge of the observation of the enemy.
 At first, he integrated a Balloonist Company, and in August 1914, Captain Saconney took the command of the Automobile section of the balloon and kite military section which was based in Epinal, Vosges.